INSPARK Training Program

 If you have any questions please call Hilda at 501-683-6700

-You must update your INSPARK membership by taking ATC-20 (Procedures for Post-Earthquake Safety Evaluation of Buildings) every 3 years.
+You must update your INSPARK membership by taking ATC-20 (Procedures for Post-Earthquake Safety Evaluation of Buildings) or the Cal OES SAP training every 3 years.

 ICS 300 and 400 are also free, but you must take them in class.
 To find classes near you, please visit the ADEM website: http://www.adem.arkansas.gov/training and look at the Emergency Management Training Schedule on the left side of the page.
 ADEM currently has trainings scheduled for the fall of 2020.
 These dates are subject to change depending on the health of the State.